Types of Counseling

 Bob is the executive director of SpiriTrust Lutheran® Counseling Services and oversees the day-to-day operations for the Chambersburg and State College offices.
 He is a Licensed Psychologist in Pennsylvania and has nearly 35 years of experience providing behavioral health services.

 He works with a variety of people aged 13 and older.
 Dr. Skelly has extensive experience working with couples and individuals treating a broad range of clinical issues.
 In addition, Dr. Skelly conducts psychological evaluations for individuals seeking to enter seminary and prepare for rostered ministry in the Evangelical Lutheran Church of America.

-Crystal is a Master‘s-level counselor with a degree in school counseling.
+Crystal is a master‘s-level, licensed professional counselor with a degree in school counseling.
 She has extensive experience within the school setting and various alternative educational settings.
 Crystal works with a variety of clients, both children and adults.
-Her areas of expertise include grief and loss, choice theory/reality therapy, and psychodynamic theory.
-She has been a counselor for nine years.
+Her areas of expertise include grief and loss, choice theory/reality therapy, and psycho-dynamic theory.

 Donna is a Licensed Clinical Social Worker with experience in community mental health, school, inpatient substance abuse, private practice and non-profit agency settings.
 She works with a variety of individuals age three and older.